ingo/ingo.github.io/_recipes/horchata.md

 ---
-title: Horchata
-original_title:
+author: Julia Child
 category: Beverages
 description: A creamy, icy horchata to wash down a plate of carnitas.
 This is our attempt to replicate the one from La Super-Rica Taqueria.
+favorite: null
-image: img_0424.jpg
+image: horchata.jpg
+original_title: null
 size: 4 servings
-time:
-author: Julia Child
-source:
+source: null
-favorite:
-vegan:
-spicy:
+spicy: null
+time: null
+title: Horchata
+vegan: null
 ---
 ### Ingredients

 * `1 c.` long grain rice